- Can I bring my dog on the boat? Are they allowed on Monhegan?

 Yes!
 It is very rare that we don’t see puffins.
-The puffin population now exceeds 200 individuals.
+The puffin population is now around 300 individuals.
 If by chance you don’t see puffins, we will give you another trip for free!

 - How close to the puffins do you get?

 Puffins found on the rocks can be 100 feet or more from the boat.
 Often we find puffins in the water and they can be 20 or 30 feet from the boat.

 - Do you see puffins in the fog?

 Yes!
 The puffins feel safe from predators in the fog; therefore, we find them relaxing and loafing at the waters surface.

 There are 50+ seals found at Weber’s Dry Ledge.
 The number we see varies from trip to trip depending on the tide and their behavior at any given moment.
 But we always see seals!

 Some seals stay along the coast year round.
 They leave Weber’s Dry Ledge and move into warmer, sheltered waters.
 Most seals head south to Massachusetts and beyond.